Malayan Emergency: Baling Talks and their consequences

 The failure of the talks affected MCP policy.
 The strength of the MNLA and 'Min Yuen' declined to 1830 members in August 1957.
 Those who remained faced exile, or death in the jungle.
 However, Tunku Abdul Rahman did not respond to the MCP's proposals.
 Following the declaration of Malaya's independence in August 1957, the MNLA lost its rationale as a force of colonial liberation.

 The last serious resistance from MNLA guerrillas ended with a surrender in the Telok Anson marsh area in 1958.
 The remaining MNLA forces fled to the Thai border and further east.
-On 31 July 1960 the Malayan government declared the state of emergency over, and Chin Peng left south Thailand for Beijing where he was accommodated by the Chinese authorities in the International Liaison Bureau, where many other Southeast Asian Communist Party leaders were housed.
+On 31 July 1960 the Malayan government declared the state of emergency to be over, and Chin Peng left south Thailand for Beijing where he was accommodated by the Chinese authorities in the International Liaison Bureau, where many other Southeast Asian Communist Party leaders were housed.

 Casualties

 During the conflict, security forces killed 6,710 MNLA guerrillas and captured 1,287, while 2,702 guerrillas surrendered during the conflict, and approximately 500 more did so at its conclusion.
 A total of 226 guerrillas were executed.
 1,346 Malayan troops and police were killed during the fighting.
 1,443 British personnel died, in what remains the largest loss of life among UK armed forces since the Second World War.
 2,478 civilians were killed, with another 810 recorded as missing.